A sales quota is a goal that a worker, sales team, or a company’s whole sales department must reach within a specific time.

 Take it from us - sales quotas are hard work.

-Every seller wants to move deals forward and close deals that are good for both the customer and the salesperson.
-Keep your team’s focus on realistic sales quotas and tune out the noise!
+Every seller wants to move deals forward and close deals that benefit both the customer and the salesperson.
+Keep your team focused on realistic sales quotas and tune out the noise!